getify/You-Dont-Know-JS/async & performance/ch3.md

 We can do just that, and it's called **Promises**.

+Promises are starting to take the JS world by storm, as developers and specification writers alike desperately seek to untangle the insanity of callback hell in their code/design.
+In fact, most new async APIs being added to JS/DOM platform are being built on promises.
+So, it's probably a good idea to dig in and learn them, don't you think!?

 **Note:** The word "immediately" will be used frequently in this chapter, generally to refer to some promise resolution action.
 However, in essentially all cases, "immediately" means in terms of the microtask queue behavior (see Chapter 1), not in the strictly synchronous *now* sense.

 ## What is a Promise?